Alexandre1422/Alexandre1422/README.md

 # **Hi there! 👋**

-I’m [Alexandre](https://www.alexandrecoute.com), a Master’s student in Embedded Software Engineering at the University of Western Brittany.
+I’m [Alexandre](https://www.alexandrecoute.com), a Master’s student in Embedded Software Engineering @ Université de Bretagne Occidentale.
 Currently looking for a **6-month internship** starting March 2026 (and maybe a full-time position afterwards).
 Passionate about robotics 🤖, AI 🧠, and embedded systems ⚡.